ubernostrum/webcolors/docs/conformance.rst

 .. code-block:: shell

-   $ tox
+   $ tox run

 This requires that you have each supported version of Python (for webcolors
-|release|, this is 2.7, 3.5, 3.6, and 3.7) available.
-To test only against a
+|release|, this is 3.7, 3.8, 3.9, 3.10, and 3.11) available.
+To test only
-specific version of Python, use the `-e` flag and pass the version to test.
+against a specific version of Python, use the `-e` flag and pass the version to test.
 For example, to test on Python 3.7:

 .. code-block:: shell

-   $ tox -e py37
+   $ tox run -e py37

 To run the full verification tests for definition correctness and conversions, specify the "release" test environment instead (so named because these tests